🌡️ Loading weather...

 Massachusetts Water Resources Authority

-MWRA manages regional water supply protecting the Charles River and Jamaica Pond from contamination.
-Report clogged catch basins to Brookline Water and Sewer Commission at (617) 730-2170.
+The Massachusetts Water Resources Authority manages regional water supply protecting the Quabbin Reservoir, Wachusett Reservoir, and local river systems from contamination.
+Report clogged catch basins to Brookline Department of Public Works - Water & Sewer Division at (617) 730-2170.
 Report illegal dumping or improper disposal to EPA Region 1 at (888) 372-7341 or Massachusetts DEP at (617) 292-5500.

 Urban Forest Protection and Vegetation Salt Damage Prevention